njern/gonexmo/README.md

 # go-nexmo

-go-nexmo is a [Go](http://golang.org/) library specifically for sending SMS's with [Nexmo](https://www.nexmo.com/).
+go-nexmo is a [Go](http://golang.org/) library tailored for sending SMS's with [Nexmo](https://www.nexmo.com/).
 You can also check your balance and in the future I may add support for the rest of their API (check prices before sending messages, etc)

 ## Installation

-Assuming you have a working Go environment, installation is simply:
+Assuming you have a working Go environment, installation is simple:

     go get github.com/njern/gonexmo